Woodland Hills Car Accident Attorney

 insurance company, and the police.
 Never talk to the other insurance company;

-refer the call to your attorney instead.
+refer the call to your lawyer instead.

 Seek medical attention and keep track of your medical treatment: Seek medical attention immediately and anytime you have been involved in